rocioalvarezvaras/lcWGS/README.md

-# lcWGS GREEN SEA TURTLE
+# lcWGS Pacific Green Sea Turtle

 ---

 # UPSTREAM ANALYSIS

-# Step 1a: Quality Control of Raw reads - fastQC
+# Step 1a: Quality control of raw reads - fastQC

 FastQC performs a series of analyses, each represented by a module, to evaluate different aspects of data quality.
 This tool takes as input one or more sequence files in various formats, such as FASTQ or BAM.
 In this case, we are going to use a fastq file.